 All NZSE College Certificate, Diploma and Degree programmes from level 3 to level 7 may be eligible for Fees-free study.
 You are only eligible for Fees-Free if you haven’t previously undertaken more than 60 credits (half a year of equivalent full-time tertiary education, 0.5 EFTS) at Level 3 or above on the NZQF – New Zealand Qualifications Framework.
 To check if you meet the requirements, visit the New Zealand Government’s Fees-Free website and enter your National Student Number (NSN).
 If you do not have an NSN, contact your Student Support Advisor.

-If ‘Zero-Fees’ is listed under one of our programmes, this means that this programme may currently eligible for free study for a limited time.
+‘Zero-Fees’ programmes may currently be eligible for free study for a limited time.
 We offer a range of Zero-Fees programmes and options which can vary and change.
 Terms and conditions may apply so get in touch with us to discuss your options.

 Youth Guarantee funding provides prospective students aged 16-19 with an opportunity to participate in a range of courses free of charge.

 Travel allowances are available for students under the Youth Guarantee programme.
 This allowance can help you with things like the cost of transport to and from our campuses, by either using public or private transport.
 Students will be required to pay for their travel until all required documents have been submitted.
 Receipts must be provided to our Recruitment Team Staff for this process to begin.